-Heathrow has five terminals, numbered T-1 through T-5 (though T-2 is closed for renovation for the first part of 2014).
-Each terminal is served by different airlines and alliances; for example, T-5 is exclusively for British Air and Iberia Air flights, while T-1 serves mostly Star Alliance flights, such as United and Lufthansa.
+Heathrow's terminals are numbered T-1 through T-5.
+Though T-1 is now closed for arrivals and departures, it still supports other terminals with baggage, and the newly renovated T-2 ("Queen's Terminal") will likely expand into the old T-1 digs eventually.
+Each terminal is served by different airlines and alliances; for example, T-5 is exclusively for British Air and Iberia Air flights, while T-2 serves mostly Star Alliance flights, such as United and Lufthansa.
 Screens posted throughout the airport identify which terminal each airline uses; this information should also be printed on your ticket or boarding pass.

-To navigate, read signs and ask questions.
-You can walk between T-1, T-2 (when it’s open), and T-3.
-From this central hub (called “Heathrow Central”), T-4 and T-5 split off in opposite directions (and are not walkable).
-To travel between the T-1/T-2/T-3 cluster and either T-4 or T-5, you can take a shuttle bus (free, serves all terminals), or the Tube (requires a ticket, serves all terminals).
-You can also connect T-1/T-2/T-3 and T-5 by Heathrow Express train (free, every 15–20 minutes, does not serve T-4).
+You can walk between T-2 and T-3.
+From this central hub (called "Heathrow Central"), T-4 and T-5 split off in opposite directions (and are not walkable).
+The easiest way to travel between the T-2/T-3 cluster and either T-4 or T-5 is by Heathrow Express train (free to transfer between terminals, departs every 15–20 minutes).
+You can also take a shuttle bus (free, serves all terminals), or the Tube (requires a ticket, serves all terminals).

-If you’re flying out of Heathrow, it’s critical to confirm which terminal your flight will use (look carefully at your ticket/boarding pass, check online, or call your airline in advance) — because if it’s T-4 or T-5, you’ll need to allow extra time.
-Taxi drivers generally know which terminal you’ll need based on the airline, but bus drivers may not.
+If you're flying out of Heathrow, it's critical to confirm which terminal your flight will use (look at your ticket/boarding pass, check online, or call your airline in advance) — if it's T-4 or T-5, allow extra time.
+Taxi drivers generally know which terminal you'll need based on the airline, but bus drivers may not.

-Each terminal has an airport information desk (generally daily 5:00–22:00), exchange bureaus, ATMs, a pharmacy, a VAT refund desk (you must present the VAT claim form from the retailer here to get your tax rebate on items purchased in the EU), and baggage storage (£5/item for up to 4 hours, £8.50/item for 24 hours, daily 6:00–23:00, opens 30–60 minutes earlier in some terminals).
-Get online 24 hours a day at Heathrow’s Internet access points (at each terminal — T-4’s is up on the mezzanine level).
-Pay Wi-Fi is available throughout the airport (provided by Boingo).
-A post office is on the first floor of T-3 (departures area).
-Each terminal has cheap eateries.
+Each terminal has an airport information desk (long hours daily), exchange bureaus, ATMs, a pharmacy, a VAT refund desk (you must present the VAT claim form from the retailer here to get your tax rebate on items purchased in the EU), and baggage storage (£6/item up to 2 hours, £11/item for 2–24 hours, not open overnight).
+Heathrow offers both free Wi-Fi and pay Internet access points (in each terminal, check map for locations).
+You'll find a post office on the first floor of T-3 (departures area).
+Each terminal also has cheap eateries.

-Heathrow’s small “Tourist Information Office” (tourist info shop), even though it’s a for-profit business, is worth a visit if you’re nearby and want to pick up free information: a simple map, the London Planner, and brochures (daily 6:30–22:00, 5-minute walk from T-3 in Tube station, follow signs to Underground; bypass queue for transit info to reach window for London questions).
+Heathrow's small "Tourist Information Office" (tourist info shop), even though it's a for-profit business, is worth a visit if you're nearby and want to pick up free information, including the London Planner visitors guide (long hours daily, 5-minute walk from T-3 in Tube station, follow signs to Underground; bypass queue for transit info to reach window for London questions).

 Getting into the City Center

-You have four basic options for traveling the 14 miles between Heathrow Airport and downtown London:
+You have several options for traveling the 14 miles between Heathrow Airport and downtown London:

-Heathrow Express express train to Paddington Station: £34 round-trip (£5 more if you buy your ticket on board) plus about £5 for connecting Tube fare, 4/hour, 30 minutes round-trip to downtown from Heathrow Central station serving T-1/T-2/T-3, add 15 minutes from T-5 and about 10 minutes round-trip for every stop between Tube stations out from Paddington, daily 5:10–23:48
+- Heathrow Express express train to Paddington Station: £37 round-trip (£5 more if you buy your ticket on board) plus about £5 for connecting Tube fare, 4/hour, daily 5:00–24:00, 30 minutes round-trip to downtown from Heathrow Central Station serving T-2/T-3, for T-4 take free transfer to Heathrow Central, add 15 minutes from T-5 and about 10 minutes round-trip for every stop between Tube stations out from Paddington

 Getting into the City Center

-Gatwick Express trains are clearly the best way into London from this airport.
-They shuttle conveniently between Gatwick South and London’s Victoria Station, which is a reasonable walk, or easy Tube ride, from many of London’s iconic sights (£35 round-trip, at least 10 percent cheaper if purchased online, 4/hour, 30 minutes, runs 5:00–24:00 daily).
+Gatwick Express trains are the best way into London from this airport.
+They shuttle conveniently between Gatwick South and London's Victoria Station, which is a reasonable walk, or easy Tube ride, from many of London's iconic sights (£35 round-trip, at least 10 percent cheaper if purchased online, Oyster cards accepted but no discount offered, 4/hour, 30 minutes, runs 5:00–24:00 daily).